 Holman Christian Standard Bible (HCSB): who, existing in the form of God, did not consider equality with God as something to be used for His own advantage.
 Instead He emptied Himself by assuming the form of a slave, taking on the likeness of men.
 And when He had come as a man in His external form,

 Most English translations of Philippians Chapter 2, specifically Philippians 2:6-7, exhibit a translational bias to imply preexistence and incarnation.
-However careful analysis shows that this passage does not teach incarnation but rater refutes the it as well as trinitarian theology.
-What is said in no uncertain terms is that Jesus was exalted and given the authority he has because of his obedience until death on a cross.
+However, careful analysis shows that this passage does not teach incarnation, but rather refutes it as well as Trinitarian theology.
+What is said in no uncertain terms is that Jesus was exalted and given the authority he has because of his obedience until death on the cross.
 Rather than describing incarnation, this passage confirms the Unitarian understanding of God.

-Careful review demonstrates that Philippians 2 is not teaching incarnation at all.
-It is clear that he was not in possession of the form/expression of God to begin with.
+The careful review demonstrates that Philippians 2 is not teaching incarnation at all.
+It is clear that he was not in possession of the form/expression of God, to begin with.
 It is by virtue of the obedience of the man Jesus Christ that he has now been given power and authority and has been made Lord Messiah.
-This is consistent with the proclamation of Acts 2:36 “Let all the house of Israel therefore know for certain that God has made him both Lord and Christ (Messiah), this Jesus whom you crucified.”
+This is consistent with the proclamation of Acts 2:36 “Let all the houses of Israel, therefore, know for certain that God has made him both Lord and Christ (Messiah), this Jesus whom you crucified.”